JumaJuiceTime/CairnHack/adventures/conversions/green-water-crimson-stag.md

 ### 65
 Instead of the perception check, characters with hunter or ranger backgrounds, or other experience in tracking, will succeed and turn to 97.
-Otherwise make a WIL save to find your way.
+Otherwise make a PRS save to find your way.

 ### 69
-If your DEX is 15 or above you automatically succeed in the jump and gain surprise; otherwise make a DEX save.
+If your AGL is 15 or above you automatically succeed in the jump and gain surprise; otherwise make a AGL save.

 ### 71
 The Pukka throwing you off does 1 damage to your STR but you don’t need to make a critical damage save.
 - If you have no rations, follow the rules for DEPRIVATION.
-If you have hunter, herbalist, or other background related to gathering food in the woods, you can make a WIL save to find a ration.
+If you have hunter, herbalist, or other background related to gathering food in the woods, you can make a PRS save to find a ration.

 ### 81
 Left out in the air, the stag’s corpse dissipates in a red mist and leaves behind a spellbook.
 Roll on the Cairn spell table to determine which it is.

 ### 91
 Characters with backgrounds dealing with ghosts (e.g. gravedigger, cleric) will stand their ground.
-Otherwise make a WIL save to avoid fleeing.
+Otherwise make a PRS save to avoid fleeing.

 ### 101
 #### Milgwyn
-5 HP, 1 Armor, 8 STR, 8 WIL, ghostly bite (d4 +2)
+5 HP, 1 Armor, 8 STR, 8 PRS, ghostly bite (d4 +2)
-- Remember the rule for multiple attackers- roll all damage dice and keep the single highest result; also remember to roll the Milgwyn’s morale (WIL save) each time you slay one.
+- Remember the rule for multiple attackers- roll all damage dice and keep the single highest result; also remember to roll the Milgwyn’s morale (PRS save) each time you slay one.

 ### 107
 Make an STR save and turn to 42 on a fail and 106 on a success.